chungdz/mlsimple/README.md

 The meta information is stored as Json format and in the same folder of the train.tsv.

-For dataset without UGE embeddings, the example instructions are:
+## For dataset without UGE embeddings

+The example instructions are:

 ```shell
 python -m preprocess.get_meta --dpath=/data/yunfanhu/samples_20 \